Robert J. T. Joy: United States Army Research Institute of Environmental Medicine

 Following the completion of his tour in Vietnam, Joy returned to the U.S. Army Research Institute of Environmental Medicine, serving during this tour as Deputy Director for Field Research.
 During the year he would serve in this position, his major challenge would be to lead a field team to Greenland to conduct a study on winter survival gear before departing for the Armed Forces Staff College.
 It was also during this assignment that Joy attended Army Flight Surgeon School.

-Ever the Military Medical Historian, at the request of the Institute's Director, Joy prepared an extended annotated "Reading List in Military History and Military Medicine," which the director distributed to the staff in May 1967.
-Far-ranging, covering topics from general military history, including Slim's Defeat into Victory, Huntington's The Soldier and the State, and T. R. Fehrenbach's This Kind of War to operational history—all works of S. L. A. Marshall—to works on warfare in the arctic, the desert, and, of course, the jungle and counter-insurgency, including John Masters' The Road Past Mandalay.

 Armed Forces Staff College

 During the 1967–1968 school year, Joy attended the Armed Forces Staff College in Norfolk, Virginia.
 The Armed Forces Staff College, established in 1946, provided joint service education to the officers and civilians who attended it, developing a cadre of officers who could support the Secretary of Defense and the Joint Staff.
 Although it was far from the Joint training mandated by the Goldwater-Nichols Act reforms, it was the only show in town—and it granted credit for attendance at a Command and General Staff College to officers who attended it.

 As head of the U.S. Army Medical Research Team (WRIAR) in Vietnam, Joy worked closely with in-country counterparts in the Navy, Air Force, and the United States Public Health Service, which staffed the United States Operational Mission for the Department of State, as well as the Vietnamese Ministry of Health.
 In Vietnam, he observed Joint operations as they were conducted in the 1960s, but didn't see "jointness" in the medical departments of the services.

 The year at Norfolk also gave Joy to further reflect on the future of military medicine—and continue his studies in military medical history—and it was at the College that he began to develop a much more structured view of military medicine in a Joint environment.
 Military Medicine is not as service stove-piped systems on a multi-service battlefield, but a true joint medical system.